Chery E5 vs Honda ZR-V

 Price Breakdown

 Once you factor in stamp duty, registration, CTP insurance, and dealer delivery, expect to add roughly 8-12% on top of the RRP depending on your state.
-That puts estimated driveaway prices in the ballpark of $41,789 and $42,790 respectively.
+Estimated driveaway prices sit around $37,990 for the Chery E5 and $39,900 for the Honda ZR-V.

 The Chery E5 qualifies for FBT exemption as an electric vehicle, which can dramatically reduce the effective cost for novated lease buyers.
 The Honda ZR-V, as a petrol model, does not qualify.